Tools that honor the Geographic Transformations environment will use the transformation methods when projecting data.

-When working with geographic transformations, if the direction is not indicated, geoprocessing tools will handle the directionality automatically.
-For example, if converting data from WGS 1984 to NAD 1927, you can choose a transformation called NAD_1927_to_WGS_1984_3, and the software will apply it correctly.
+When working with geographic transformations, if the direction is not indicated, geoprocessing tools will apply the directionality automatically.
+For example, if converting data from WGS84 to NAD 1927, you can choose the NAD_1927_to_WGS_1984_3 transformation, and the software will apply it correctly.

 - You can include out-of-the-box transformation methods, those supplied by the application, those in the list, and custom transformation methods created using the Create Custom Geographic Transformation tool.

 - Regardless of the number of transformations in the list, the application will only use those appropriate to the projection.
 All others will be ignored.

 - The environment supports composite transformation methods.
 The Project tool's transformation parameter and the arcpy.ListTransformations function provide valid transformations, including composite, between an input and an output.
 For example, ITRF_2000_To_WGS_1984 + ITRF_2000_To_NAD_1983_2011 can be used with this environment.

 - If a projection requires multiple transformation methods, including composite, a tool will only use a single transformation from the environment.
 This is the case even if multiple transformation methods have been set.
 If a projection requires more than one transformation method, use the Project tool.